Pachad Yitzchakפחד יצחק

 1850 CE–1917 CE · Hasidic · Vienna

-Rabbi Yisrael Friedman (1850–1917), known as the Pachad Yitzchak of Boyan, was a prominent Hasidic master and founder of the Boyan dynasty.
+Rabbi Yitzchak Friedman (1850–1917), known as the Pachad Yitzchak of Boyan, was a prominent Hasidic master and founder of the Boyan dynasty.
 A descendant of Rabbi Israel of Ruzhin, he led his community from Vienna and became renowned for his profound Hasidic teachings and meticulous observance of Jewish law.
 The Boyaner Rebbe established a significant following across Central and Eastern Europe, known for emphasizing both intellectual rigor and spiritual devotion.
 He authored the Pachad Yitzchak, a compilation of Hasidic insights and homilies.
 His court in Vienna became a major center of Hasidic life, attracting hundreds of Hasidim.
 He was succeeded by his son, continuing the Boyan legacy into the twentieth century.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →